-Page 2 of 2 - A motorcycle dealership partially collapsed in Pueblo, Colo., where winds gusted to 64 mph.
+A motorcycle dealership partially collapsed in Pueblo, Colo., where winds gusted to 64 mph.

 In Wyoming's Sweetwater County, wind gusts up to 71 mph damaged a marina at Flaming Gorge Reservoir and broke windows at the Western Wyoming Community College in Rock Springs, according to the National Weather Service.